-The external pressures, led to the creation of the EU army in 2022, which as a whole became immediately part of NATO.
-Just a year later, when the next serious economic and financial crisis struck, in a quick and dirty mode of operation, part of the Eurozone became federalized as the European Federation, with countries like Greece, Italy and Portugal, withdrawing from the Eurozone.
+The external pressures, led to the creation of the EU army in 2023, which as a whole became immediately part of NATO.
+Just a year later, when the next serious economic and financial crisis struck, in a quick and dirty mode operation, part of the Eurozone became federalized as the European Federation, with countries like Greece, Italy and Portugal, withdrawing from the Eurozone.
 In such a way, instead of the EU playing a major role in GDL, part of the former EU (then the European Federation of 16 members) became an economic and political arm of NATO.
 In was only a logical conclusion that the rest of the former EU member states, such as Britain, went their own way and joined GDL as founding members, next to the European Federation, which became a much smaller state than it could have been.

-The creation of GDL was achieved so quickly because of the extremes of cyber-attacks coming mainly from China and partly from Russia, of course never acknowledged by any of these states.
+The creation of the GDL was achieved so quickly because of the extremes of cyber-attacks coming mainly from China and partly from Russia, of course never acknowledged by any of these states.
 That was only curtailed once an ingenious invention by a Canadian company, a subsidiary of Google, managed to develop a fool-proof quantum encryption application that was distributed to public and personal users.
 The danger coming from other forms of cyber-attacks based on microwave radiation was curtailed by insulating crucial military and public sites, such as power stations with an anti-magnetic radiation shield.

 In 2035 some former EU members joined the EF.
 Some former states split and some new states emerged from the merger of 2 or more regions.
 These are: Belgium split into Flanders and Wallonia, Catalonia and Basque regions each merged with their previously French provinces, as did Trentino and Tyrol.
 The Republic of Ireland and Northern Ireland also merged.